Freight Shipping from Albuquerque to Houston

 How much does it cost to ship freight from Albuquerque to Houston?

-Full truckload (FTL) rates from Albuquerque, NM to Houston, TX currently range from $2,105-$2,594 for a standard dry van load over the 979-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Houston, TX currently range $2,105-$2,594 (roughly $2.16-$2.66 per mile over 979 miles).
 LTL shipments typically cost $738-$1,232 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Houston?

-Standard FTL transit from Albuquerque to Houston is approximately 18 hrs by truck over 979 miles.
+Standard FTL transit from Albuquerque to Houston is approximately 18 hrs by truck over 979 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Albuquerque Intermodal to Union Pacific Settegast Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Albuquerque to Houston freight?